AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 an output device but an acknowledgement has to be read from it.
 In addition, a local register stores the last value written to avoid writes that would just re-send the same value.
-The own variable is then refined into a normal variable, an input external variable ad an output external variable.
+The own variable is then refined into a normal variable, an input external variable and an output external variable.

 Specification in SPARK 2005: